inspec/inspec/docs/resources.rst

 owner -- DONE
 +++++++++++++++++++++++++++++++++++++++++++++++++++++
-The ``owner`` matcher tests if the owner of the file matches the specified value.
-For example:
+The ``owner`` matcher tests if the owner of the file matches the specified value:

 .. code-block:: ruby